frankframework/frank-manual/docs/source/gettingStarted/newHorizons.rst

    ..
 WARNING::

       If you are working on Linux or on a Mac, you need ``restart.sh`` instead.
 See https://github.com/ibissource/frank-runner.
+Beware to call it as `./restart.sh` even if you are in the directory that holds this script (mind the `./`).

 #.
 To check these steps, please start the Frank!Framework.
 To do this, run script ``restart.bat`` from a command prompt.
 You may have to change directory to the ``Frank2Manual`` directory before doing this.
 #.
 When the Frank!Frame runs, go to the Adapter Status page.
 You should see a tab "NewHorizons".